oracle/fastr/documentation/dev/building.md

 ### FastR specific requirements

+Note: All the packages mentioned in this subsection can be installed via `mx r-install-deps`.
+See Pre-Requisities section.

 Requirements shared between FastR and GNU-R are:

     A Fortran compiler and libraries.
 Typically gfortran 4.8 or later